 This Installment of The Shape of Your Life is devoted to building endurance.
 This weekday plan (use your weekends for hiking, biking, running, climbing, paddling, whatever) utilizes heart-rate training zones to raise your VO2 max and lactate threshold (see above).

-You need to round up a heart-rate monitor (see "The Prime Rate"), but for the first two weeks, to get familiar with how your HRM works, just wear the unit and mentally note your digits during the aerobic sessions.
+You need to round up a heart-rate monitor (see "Heart-Rate Training"), but for the first two weeks, to get familiar with how your HRM works, just wear the unit and mentally note your digits during the aerobic sessions.
 At the end of week two, you'll determine your personal lactate threshold with a simple test.
 The interval sessions in weeks three and four are engineered to raise your LT.

 Begin each strength session with a warm-up (ten minutes of rope skipping, stair stepping, easy jogging, or zero-resistance cycling) and end with the stretch sequence.
 As always, if you have health concerns, consult your physician before starting this or any other exercise program.
 Finally, should you miss a workout, don't panic, just pick the workout back up as soon as you can.